jonsafari/lt1/hw/hw-pcfg.md

 2. Strip off Project Gutenberg's preamble and "postamble" from the training corpus and apply any sentence tokenisation (e.g. Punkt) that you used in a previous assignment, so that there is one sentence per line.

-3. For each sentence in the corpus, run the Stanford Parser and collect the constituency parses.
+3. For each sentence in the corpus, run the [Stanford Parser](http://nlp.stanford.edu/software/lex-parser.shtml) and collect the constituency parses.
 You can do that either inside NLTK/Python or outside via Java.
+ * [Some instructions](https://github.com/nltk/nltk/wiki/Installing-Third-Party-Software) on installing the Stanford Parser so that you can use it in NLTK.
+ * The [parsing API](http://www.nltk.org/api/nltk.parse.html) under NLTK.
+Look for the nltk.parse.stanford
+ * You may need to adjust the memory options.
+If this turns out to be a problem, we will talk about this in class.
+It's relatively simple.

 4. Construct a probabilistic grammar in the following way (in Python).
 For each constituency-parsed sentence, if X is a non-terminal and Y1...Yn is its children, add a rule X -> Y1...Yn to the grammar, if it is not already part of the grammar.
 Keep a count of each time you meet a rule.
 Also keep terminal rules like X -> word.